azagoruyko/rigBuilder/README.md

 ```

 ## Module as a tool
 Each module can be run in Maya in a separate window.
-Execute the following python script to do it.
 ```python
 import rigBuilder
 rigBuilder.RigBuilderTool("Tools/ExportBindPose.xml", x=500, y=200, width=400, height=200).show() # path can be relative or absolute